We're New York's bank, committed to you since 1863.

 Apple Bank Emerges

 Another round of expansion occurred during the tumultuous 1970s and 1980s when, again, Harlem Savings Bank’s consistent and disciplined risk-management program allowed it to maintain its position of financial strength.
 This time, Central Savings Bank was experiencing difficulty, leading to the merger of the two and the creation of Apple Bank in May 1983.

 In 1989, Apple Bank expanded into eastern Long Island by acquiring the historic Sag Harbor Savings Bank.
 In the 1990s and into the new millennium, the bank continued to grow with other acquisitions and new branch openings in the five boroughs of New York City, Long Island and Westchester County.
 In 2013, Apple Bank’s acquisition of 29 Emigrant Bank branches significantly expanded our presence in greater New York.

 Continuing the proud heritage that began in Harlem in 1863, Apple Bank remains committed to core neighborhood banking.
-We deliver a full range of retail banking services to individuals and businesses in greater New York through our 82 branches, as well as through online banking and other alternative channels.
-Apple is an active mortgage lender in our region, covering both the multifamily and commercial property market.
-Apple’s commercial lending activities include government-guaranteed and commercial financing for the commercial aviation sector and other specialty segments.
+We deliver a full range of retail banking services to individuals and businesses in greater New York and New Jersey through our 84 branches, as well as through online banking and other alternative channels.
+Apple Bank is an active mortgage lender in our region, covering both the multifamily and commercial property market.
+Apple Bank’s commercial lending activities include government-guaranteed and commercial financing for the commercial aviation sector and other specialty segments.

 We work hard to meet the financial needs of our customers and strive to improve the quality of life in our communities.
 We look forward to a future filled with opportunity, while always putting our customers’ best interests first.